Not just another urban oasis, Fort Canning Hill is a treasure trove of history and family-friendly places just waiting to be explored…

-For parks that are great for exploring, Fort Canning ranks near the tippity top of all time.
+When it comes to parks that are great for exploring, Fort Canning Hill ranks near the tippity top of all time.
 Not only is it the site of a historical moment in Singapore’s history, but it also has wide green spaces great for kids to run as far as their legs will carry them.
-If you’re planning on this one, be warned it’s a bit of a hike.
-You can opt for the sloping ramp but there are a lot of stairs (we’re not kidding!).
-Pack ample amounts of mozzie spray, water and your picnic basket if you’re planning to make a day of it.
+If you’re planning on tackling this one, be warned: it’s a bit of a hike.
+But, you can opt for the sloping ramp as there are a lot of stairs (we’re not kidding!).
+Pack ample amounts of mozzie spray, water and your picnic basket if you’re planning to make a day of it…

 Fort Canning Hill has a long history of catering to important people.
-Due to its vantage point (those endless stairs), many 14th century Malayan kings have called it home.
-The hill has also been the site of the Headquarters of the Far East Command Centre, British Army Barracks and the Battlebox, a British command centre built in the 1930s.
-This hill is also where Sir Stamford Raffles made his home in the 1823.
-Keep an eye out for the restoration of heritage landscapes such as the Royal Garden, the First Botanic Garden, and Jubilee Park, (due for completion in June 2019) which will boast new play areas and event spaces: yippee!
+Due to its vantage point (those endless stairs), many 14th-century Malayan kings have called it home.
+The hill has been the site of the Headquarters of the Far East Command Centre, British Army Barracks and the Battlebox, a British command centre built in the 1930s.
+This hill is also where Sir Stamford Raffles made his home in 1823.
+Now that it’s undergone a huge facelift, it’s back with more family-friendly historical elements than ever, including the nine historical gardens.
+Plus, Jubilee Park is open with more play elements and event spaces than before: yippee!

 Although the hill is a tad too steep for cycling and scooting, the kiddos will become historians and explorers after a day out at Fort Canning.
-It’s teeming with historical artefacts (and insects, seriously, bring bug spray) from the Sally Port and Archaeological Dig site to the ASEAN Sculpture Garden and The Old Christian Cemetery.
+It’s teeming with historical artefacts (and insects, seriously, so bring bug spray!) from the Sally Port and Artisan’s Garden, to the Pancur Larangan (or the Forbidden Spring) and The Old Christian Cemetery.
+Take a wander through gardens that showcase Singapore’s diverse plant species like Raffles Garden, Farquhar Garden and the First Botanical Garden.
 Whether you’re hunting for rocks or historical anecdotes, National Parks has a bunch of helpful trail guides for you to take a DIY history tour.
-Try out the 25 trees trail for a fun family challenge to see who can spot all 25 first, including the heritage Rain Tree!
-Pose in front of the iconic Gothic Gate and relax on one of our favourite green spaces, Fort Canning Green for a picnic.
-There’s also plenty of events and happenings to watch out for including Shakespeare in the Park, Films at the Fort and Ballet Under the Stars.

 If you’re lucky, you’ll be able to spot a jungle fowl strutting about the growth.
 They look like roosters apart from their truly vibrant plumage which makes them a worthy resident of a hill occupied by Malayan kings.
 Side note: they can fly!

-Housed within the charming Fort Canning Hotel, The Salon serves up Western classics with an Asian twist including delights such as Spaghetti Laksa and Mee Siam with Boston Lobster.
-Pop by on a Sunday for a late brekkie where kids can dine on spag bol, pizza and fish and chips from $8.
+Housed within the charming Fort Canning Hotel, The Salon serves up Western classics with an Asian twist including delights such as spaghetti laksa and mee siam with Boston lobster.
+Pop by on a Sunday for a late brekkie where kids can dine on spag bol, pizza and fish and chips.
 Brownie points for the small but fun play corner.